 Repeat this process a few times until your veggies and sausage are browned.
 It will start to develop a beautiful dark-brown gravy.

-This is when you will add the garlic and chicken.
+This is when you will add the garlic and chicken (or other delicate meat).
 These two items take the least amount of time to cook, so I add them last.
 Adding the garlic with the onions won’t do any harm, but I’d rather add them last, so that the garlic flavor is not cooked down before we add the broth.

 Again, season this layer of chicken before mixing it up into the rest of the pot.
 The reason I add chicken last is because chicken will tend to shred after cooking for a long time.